 by Leland Searles

 In the summer of 2012, the Iowa Brood of seventeen-year cicadas emerged.
-In the mature-oak lawns of Des Moines, Iowa, in the South-of-Grand area, one could find newly surfaced bugs creeping up stems, splitting their old skins, and struggling out with crumpled, moist wings.
-Soon, the branches above hummed with their din.
-In hand, their …
+In the mature-oak lawns of Des Moines, Iowa, in the South-of-Grand area, one could find newly surfaced bugs …

 -